Kiran4788/front-end-news/README.md

 Features:

-Article Browsing: View and read a wide range of articles, categorized by topics such as technology, sports, and politics.
+Article Browsing: View and read a wide range of articles, categorized by topics such as coding, cooking and football.

-Commenting: Add, edit, and delete comments on articles, facilitating discussions and sharing opinions.
+Commenting: Add and delete comments on articles, facilitating discussions and sharing opinions.

 Likes: Users can express their appreciation for articles by liking them.